Eye4Games/rise/_posts/2106-03-21-Pintsized.md

 At each office and house where a robot answers the door, I slip in a word for the revolution.
 Within the pages of catalogues I hide notes with the coordinates of our meeting place.
 Some of these civilian robots nod; some refuse to accept the papers, lest their humans find out.

-The bank’s secretary droid is one such robot.
+The bank’s secretary android is one such robot.
 How are we to make a revolution if our fellow robots will not even consider listening, let alone fighting?

 A1-5 is wanting us to raise money for purchasing supplies for sabotage and things.
 If only we could buy robots from their masters, this recruiting would not be so hard — but one must provide so much documentation to acquire a robot, it would become clear at once that humans were not the ones behind the purchase order.